EllAchE/discord_embed_parser/README.md

 *Currently author-level regex customizations are designed explicitly for TweetShift content; however the code is generic and this can easily be adapted

+FB deploy will fail if you have not set the required config variables.
+They are:

+- `discord.botToken`
+- `discord.sendChannelId`

+They can be set with a command like
+`firebase functions:config:set discord.botToken="TOKEN" discord.sendChannelId="CHANNEL_ID"`

 ### Installation